Thank you for showing an interest in adopting rabbits!

 Adopters need to be able to travel to us (Bestwood, Nottingham)

-The minimum adoption donation for a male rabbit is £45, female rabbit £55, pair of rabbits £80.
+The minimum adoption donation for a single rabbit is £50, pair of rabbits £80.
 The adoption donations help towards the costs of getting the rabbits ready for adoption.
 Neutering a male rabbit costs us £45, spaying a female costs us £80, vaccination costs us £40.

 The process for adopting a rabbit from us to bond to your own rabbit